jb753/turbigen/src/turbigen2/CLI.md

 ## Where output goes

-**Beside the config it was given, as `output.yaml`.** There is no `-o` on any verb but `sample`, nothing to derive and nothing to type:
+**Beside the config it was given, as `output.yaml`.** There is no `-o` on any verb, nothing to derive and nothing to type:

 ```
 hiload/input.yaml -> hiload/{output.yaml, restart.npz, conv.cnv, post.pdf,